caithmac/upsc-digitalgarden/src/site/notes/UPSC/Aristotle.md

 | 1              | Tyranny       | Monarchy       |
 | Few            |               |                |
 - Polity as best system
+	- Power remains in the hand of middle class
+	- Distributive justice led by middle class
+	- It is fine balance and coordination of opposite elements
+	- In polity highest nature of human being gets expressed.
+	-
+-
 - Democracy as worst system
 - He also suggested for different societies
 - Different models are considered to be ideal